abolfazli/IaC/README.md

 ## About this Repo

 Most modern solutions to provision resources on cloud and on-premise use automation systems like Terraform, Ansible and ... to bring Infrastructure as Code.
-Not only deployment is much faster but also configuration is consistent for all resources and it's a kind of perfect documentation for your network. on another hand troubleshooting is much easier since the overall deployment can be seen as a code.
+Not only deployment is much faster but also configuration is consistent for all resources and it's a kind of perfect documentation for your network. on another hand, troubleshooting is much easier since the overall deployment can be seen as a code.

-In this repo I tend to start preparing terraform and ansible codes to manage resources on Cloud and On-premis. the codes will be updated time to time as I test and deploy them and will be more completed.
+In this repo, I tend to start preparing terraform and ansible codes to manage resources on Cloud and On-premise. the codes will be updated from time to time as I test and deploy them and will be more completed.

 <!-- GETTING STARTED -->